 This wild region was created by a common natural paradox, wherein the same volcanic eruption both ended and began life.
 In its wake, a new ecosystem of incredible beauty was formed.

-The centerpiece of it all are the picturesque twin peaks of Mt Shasta.
-This towering volcano looms majestically above the forest and offers infinite opportunities for photographers and nature lovers.
+The centerpiece of it all are the picturesque twin peaks of Mt Shasta and Mt Shastina.
+This towering volcano looms majestically above the Shasta-Trinity National Forest and offers infinite opportunities for photographers and nature lovers.

-In this guide, I will cover my favorite places to visit, hike, explore, and photograph the Shasta-Trinity National Forest.
+In this guide, you will discover best places to visit, hike, explore, and photograph the Shasta-Trinity National Forest.

 This incredible cave system is the newest National Landmark in the west and houses intricate displays of stalagmites and stalactites.